alexkemp9/Python3docs/README.md

 ## Success
 <a name="2025-jan-06"></a>
 I can well understand that you may not read every one of the statements below.
 The bottom line is that I've finally got a functional Programming-In-Python3 pdf.
-First a quick summary, with a fuller explanation of the setup in the final section (*‘Polishing’*):
+First a quick summary, with a fuller (incredibly boring) explanation of the last steps in the final section (*‘Polishing’*):
 <details>
            <summary>The Start</summary><br />
            <p>See <a href=#2024-august-00>August 2024</a> in <a href=#timeline>The Timeline</a>.
 I wanted to learn Python & obtained <i>0_ProgrammingInPython3.pdf</i> at https://cs.smu.ca/~porter/.</p>